Point Linguist Model: Segment Any Object via Bridged Large 3D-Language Model: Experiments

 Our OcDR also demonstrates superior data efficiency.
 We train our PLM using just 50\% of the training data and benchmark it against Segpoint \cite{he2025segpoint}, the current SOTA point-patch token–based LLM model.
 Results are shown in Table \ref{tab:lessdata}.
 We match Segpoint’s performance using only half the training data, and even surpass it on the Multi3DRefer \cite{zhang2023multi3drefer} multi-object segmentation task.
 Furthermore, we evaluate the model's efficiency, comparing the OcDR with the point-patch tokens.
 We use excessive point-patch tokens generated by Uni3D \cite{zhou2023uni3d}, a strong point cloud encoder pre-trained with language alignment.
 Uni3D provides a rich semantic understanding of 3D objects and enables better alignment with LLMs.
 It serves as the point cloud encoder in the SegPoint \cite{he2025segpoint} model.
 As shown in Table \ref{tab:computation}, Uni3D incurs a significant computational cost, leading to slower inference and reduced batch efficiency.
 Increasing token length from 512 to 1024 further exacerbates the issue, more than doubling the inference time while drastically reducing the acceptable batch size.
 These two results highlight the inefficiency of relying on excessive point-patch tokens, making it impractical for scalable deployment.

-\paragraph{GRD with distractor-supervised} We then evaluate the impact of different settings of the proposed GRD and the distractor-supervised mechanism.
+\paragraph{Ablation on GRD Design} We then evaluate the impact of different settings of the proposed GRD and the distractor-supervised mechanism.
 Firstly, we test the performance in a setting without the decoder.
 In this case, we directly use the vanilla output of LLMs as the mask query, generating the final mask by computing the dot product between the point-wise features and the $\mathbf{y}_{\texttt{[SEG]}}$.
 This process is formulated as follows:

 As shown in Table \ref{tab:ablation}, our decoder plays a crucial role in segmentation accuracy, significantly enhancing multi-object segmentation and instance separation.